 \subsection{3D Tracking on Waymo SOT Dataset}

-For the Waymo SOT Dataset, we compare \modelname{} with SC3D \cite{2019sc3d} and P2B \cite{2020p2b} by re-implementing the methods with the official codes, while other methods are not yet open-sourced.
+For the Waymo SOT Dataset, we compare \modelname{} with SC3D \cite{2019sc3d} and P2B \cite{2020p2b} by re-implementing the methods with the official codes.
 As shown in Tab.~\ref{tab:waymo_experiment}, \modelname{} again achieves the best results among all comparing methods with a large margin of 9.7 and 11.0 in average Success and Precision.
 Similar to KITTI, the Pedestrian and Cyclist classes see higher gains.
 Overall, the consistent performance improvements on different benchmarks demonstrate the effectiveness and robustness of our proposed method.